 ARTIST BIOGRAPHY

-Neeko Paluzzi (he/him) is an artist based in the Outaouais region of Quebec.
-He holds a Masters of Fine Arts (2022) from the University of Ottawa and is a graduate of School of the Photographic Arts: Ottawa (2017).
-He was the recipient of the Karsh Continuum Photography Award from the City of Ottawa in 2021, had a feature exhibition at the Scotiabank CONTACT Festival in 2019, and was the winner of the 2018 Project X, Photography Grant from the Ottawa Arts Council.
+Neeko Paluzzi (he/him) is an artist who holds a Masters of Fine Arts (2022) from the University of Ottawa and is a graduate of School of the Photographic Arts: Ottawa (2017).
+He was the recipient of the Karsh Continuum Photography Award from the City of Ottawa in 2022, had a feature exhibition at the Scotiabank CONTACT Festival in 2019, and was the winner of the 2018 Project X, Photography Grant from the Ottawa Arts Council.
 In addition, he has participated in artist residencies at the Banff Centre for the Arts (2024), at DAIMON Centre (2023), and at l’Ecart (2022).
-Paluzzi teaches English at the Official Languages and Bilingualism Institute.
+Paluzzi is currently Deputy Director of Education at the SPAO Photographic Arts Centre.

 Email: neeko (at) paluzzi.ca